Prayers: from 101 to 501

 14 Deliver me from bloodguiltiness, O God, Thou God of my salvation, and my tongue shall sing aloud of Thy righteousness.

-Observation: David has the propensity to sin, and he committed many sins more hedious than even his predecessor, King Saul; only that he acknowledges his sins (adultry, murder, etc) and asks for forgiveness.
+Observation: David has the propensity to sin, and he committed many sins more hideous than even his predecessor, King Saul; only that he acknowledges his sins (adultery, murder, etc) and asks for forgiveness.

 But what if God didn’t send a prophet to reveal David’s sin?
 Yet somehow David seems to justify himself in his prayer, “Behold, I was shaped in iniquity, and in sin did my mother conceive me,” sort of blaming his mother who conceive him.
 We’ll rate it as 201.